 There are some disadvantages that you should also consider:

 Business to business invoices - It’s worth remembering that it’s only available to business that invoice other businesses for products, goods and services on credit terms.
-If your client base is consumer, this won’t be suitable.
+If your client base is consumer, this will not be suitable for you.

 Don’t worry if you are unsure if this solution is right for you, our invoice finance providers will help you choose the right package for your business circumstances.